microsoft/PR-Metrics/CONTRIBUTING.md

      - `vss-extension.json`: The metadata describing the extension, which will be used for deploying the extension to the [Marketplace](https://marketplace.visualstudio.com/azuredevops).
      - `TaskName.ps1`: The PowerShell logic to run.
-JavaScript/TypeScript is
-       recommended for newer extensions as it can run cross-platform.
+TypeScript is recommended for newer extensions as it can be run on all platforms.
      - `TaskName.copyproj`: The project file specifying the files to include in the release.
 1. Make the necessary changes to the scripts.